-(xvii) For all taxable years beginning after December 31, 2004, amounts received by taxpayers who are eligible members of the Kansas army and air national guard as a reimbursement pursuant to K.S.A.
+(xvii) For all taxable years beginning after December 31, 2004,- amounts received by taxpayers who are eligible members of the Kansas-army and air national guard as a reimbursement pursuant to K.S.A.
 48-281, and amendments thereto, and amounts received for death benefits pursuant to K.S.A.
-48-282, and amendments thereto, or pursuant to section 1 or section 2 of chapter 207 of the 2005 Session Laws of Kansas, and amendments thereto, to the extent that such death benefits are included in federal adjusted gross income of the taxpayer.
+48-282, and amendments thereto, to the extent that such death benefits are included in federal adjusted gross income of the taxpayer.

-(xviii) For the taxable year beginning after December 31, 2006, amounts received as benefits under the federal social security act-which that are included in federal adjusted gross income of a taxpayer with federal adjusted gross income of \$50,000 or less, whether such taxpayer's filing status is single, head of household, married filing separate or married filing jointly; and for all taxable years beginning after December 31, 2007, amounts received as benefits under the federal social security act-which that are included in federal adjusted gross income of a taxpayer with federal adjusted gross income of \$75,000 or less, whether such taxpayer's filing status is single, head of household, married filing separate or married filing jointly.
+(xviii) For the taxable year beginning after December 31, 2006, amounts received as benefits under the federal social security act which that are included in federal adjusted gross income of a taxpayer with-federal adjusted gross income of \$50,000 or less, whether such taxpayer's filing status is single, head of household, married filing separate or married filing jointly; and for all taxable years beginning after December 31, 2007, amounts received as benefits under the federal social security act which that are included in federal adjusted gross income of a taxpayer with-federal adjusted gross income of \$75,000 or less, whether such taxpayer's filing status is single, head of household, married filing separate or married filing jointly.